i-love-flamingo/flamingo-carotene/packages/flamingo-carotene-webpack-svg-sprite/README.md

 import './svgIconSprite/*.svg'
 ```

-The ```import './svgIconSprite/*.svg'``` is setup for [external-svg-sprite-loader](https://github.com/Karify/external-svg-sprite-loader) webpack module, which collects all svg files in all js files in your project and extracts them into single svgIconSprite.svg file.
+The ```import './svgIconSprite/*.svg'``` is the setup for [external-svg-sprite-loader](https://github.com/Karify/external-svg-sprite-loader) webpack module, which collects all svg files in all js files in your project and extracts them into single svgIconSprite.svg file.
 All svg icons should live in ```frontend/src/app/js/svgIconSprite/*.js```

 ## How to use